27 June 2026

 Keeping Cool

-We have just lived through the three hottest UK June days ever, each day hotter than the day before.
+We, in the UK, have just lived through the three hottest June days ever, each day hotter than the day before.
 No doubt many people, like me, will have finally woken to the reality of 'Climate Change' and 'Global Warming'.
 Good!

-Of course we shall have to adapt, step by step, to meet these realities.
-There is some talk of fitting 'Air-Conditioning' in schools and old-people's homes.
-I hope we look also at passive means of keeping cool: shutters, insulation, trees, work-schedules, siestas.
+Of course we, in the UK, shall have to adapt step by step to meet these realities, learning from warmer countries.
+There is talk of fitting 'Air-Conditioning' in schools and old-people's homes, and that will doubtless be needed.
+But I hope we look also at passive means of keeping cool: external shutters, awnings, insulation, trees, work-schedules, siestas, and all the features that have for centuries made life tolerable in the tropics.
 In the longer term we could look at the design of houses and villages in countries where these temperatures have been familiar for centuries.

 "Which doors?", he asked.

-"Those out to the street!", I wooffed, for I still had a gauze wad clenched between my teeth.
+"Those out to the street!", I wooffed, for I still had a wad of gauze clenched between my teeth.
 "Why are they open?"

 "To let in the air", he replied, as though I was the dumb one.
-I gave up and walked on down the hall to the information desk where I hoped for a more open mind.
-I noticed all the doors to the outside were open.
+I gave up and walked on down the hall to the information desk, noticing that all the other doors to the outside were likewise open.
 Again an uncomprehending shrug.
-On the point of giving up I turned back and tried a parting shot.
+On the point of giving up, I turned back and tried a parting shot.

 My grand-daughter told me that her school class room was set at 22ºC, which shocked me.
-I remember learning, some decades ago, that California, faced with a shortage of electricity in summer, pleaded that no thermostat be set lower that 78ºF (25.5ºC) if the house is occupied.
+I remember learning some decades ago that the authorities in California, faced with a shortage of electricity in summer, declared that no thermostat should be set lower that 78ºF (25.5ºC) if the house is occupied.
 (Or 85°F if the house is unoccupied.)
 I know that I can manage sedentary work perfectly well at 25ºC.

 02 June 2026